Sonic Spinball: Release

 The game was originally released for the Sega Genesis/Mega Drive in 1993.

 Morawiec believe the game would face "acceptance challenges" from both fans and the gaming media, as it strayed away from the traditional platforming genre.
 After returning to the United States from Europe, Morawiec was surprised to find that the game had sold well, and was pleased that it benefited from the franchise's popularity.
 Nonetheless, he regretted that the team had lacked time to "polish" the game.

 After the Game Gear game Sonic Drift received poor reviews in Japan, Sega released an 8-bit port of Sonic Spinball for the Game Gear in its place worldwide in late 1994.
 It was also released for the Master System in Brazil and Europe in January 1995.
 The 8-bit version is mostly identical to the Genesis game, with downgraded visuals and different, more platforming-oriented bonus stages.
 The Master System version was released near the end of the console's lifetime and did not sell well, and became a valuable collector's item.

 Sonic Spinball has been rereleased on 11 different platforms.
-The Genesis version of the game has been rereleased on the Sonic Mega Collection compilation for the GameCube, PlayStation 2, Xbox and Microsoft Windows, Sonic's Ultimate Genesis Collection for the Xbox 360 and PlayStation 3, and multiple iterations of the Sega Smash Pack series of compilations, including a port to Game Boy Advance.
+The Genesis version of the game has been rereleased on the Sonic Mega Collection (2002) for the GameCube, Sonic Mega Collection Plus (2004) for the PlayStation 2 and Xbox, Sonic's Ultimate Genesis Collection (2009) for the Xbox 360 and PlayStation 3, Sega Genesis Classics (2018) for the Nintendo Switch, PlayStation 4, and Xbox One, and multiple iterations of the Sega Smash Pack series of compilations, including a port to Game Boy Advance.
 The Game Gear version appears as an unlockable game in Sonic Adventure DX: Director's Cut for the GameCube and Windows, as well as Sonic Gems Collection for the GameCube and PlayStation 2.
-The game was intended to be included in the Sonic Classic Collection for the Nintendo DS, but was cut for unknown reasons.
-The Genesis version was released on the Wii's Virtual Console on March 12, 2007, in North America and April 5, 2007, in Europe.
+It was also released along with the other 11 Game Gear Sonic games on Sonic Origins Plus in 2023.
+The Genesis version was released on the Wii's Virtual Console on March 12, 2007, in North America and April 6, 2007, in PAL regions.
 An emulated form of the game was also made available for iOS devices via Apple's App Store in 2010, but was later removed along with other Sega games in 2015.
 It was released on Steam in 2010 and on the Nintendo Classics service in 2022.